alhazmy20/KodeKloud_DevOps_Go-Docker/README.md

 ## Environment Variables

-To run this project, you will need to create a `.env` file with the variables provided in the `.env.example` file.
+To run this project, create a `.env` file with the variables provided in the `.env.example` file.

 ## API Reference